Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

 **3. Website:** (Salesforce Experience Cloud + Service Cloud)

-  - **Dashboard:** Provides an overview of land details, weather conditions, and sensor data.
+  - **Dashboard:** Provides an overview of land details, weather conditions, and sensor data.EcoSync also offers hourly weather updates and a daily weather forecast to help farmers plan their activities more effectively.

   - **Historical Data:** Allows users to view and download historical data, facilitating trend analysis and informed decision-making.